 We stayed at Ibis Brugge Centrum, a hotel that has moulded its modernistic facilities into a historic setting.
-The view from our room was simply divine, almost postcard like.One thing common in all the Ibis hotels we stayed were the friendly and super helpful staff, one of the main reasons why I would recommend them to anyone.
+The view from our room was simply divine, almost postcard like.One thing common in all the Ibis hotels we stayed are the friendly and super helpful staff, one of the main reasons why we would recommend them to anyone.

 Bruges is characterised by narrow cobble stone pathways with very less vehicles and lots of horse driven carriages.Attention single girls!!
 You might literally meet your knight in shining armour here!
 This town is best explored on foot and has surprises awaiting you at every corner.

 Homes to the elderly, unmarried and widows in the early 14th century and now a convent, it is attached to a beautiful chapel.
 It is believed that people here live such pious lives, they are guaranteed a place in heaven.
 For me, it already looked like a piece of heaven

 More or less a town square, this part of town is alive until the wee hours.
 That is something considering that the rest of the town pretty much shuts down by 7 PM or earlier.
 Climbing the belfry or the bell tower here is a definite must as the aerial view of the city is something you should not miss.
 The Salvador Dali museum is also located here.As for its restaurants, they are very touristy and pricey and do not offer authentic flavours.
-The tiny, cozy restaurants buried deep in the city offered much better local fare.
+The tiny, cozy restaurants buried deep in the city offers much better local fare.

 Most part of our walks around the city involved my nose stuck to the window displays of the many chocolate stores here and Vishnu pulling me away from them.
 It is like you have entered Charlie’s chocolate factory sans the creepy Charlie.
 I have never seen so many varieties of chocolates in one place.
 Hot chocolate is a definite must try here and we loved the ones at Jean De Bruges and The Old Chocolate House.
-As for chocolate spreads and chocolate liqueur, Mathilda’s in the Markt is dreamy.
+As for chocolate spreads and chocolate liqueur, Mathilda’s in the Markt is simply awesome.